seleuco/xpectrum/readme.txt

 In this menu, you can access several options:

-Load State -> loads the previously save state of a game Save Keyboard & Speed Profile -> saves the currently programmed keys and selected speeds for the current game.
-This way
+Load State -> loads the previously save state of a game

-	you won't have to define controls or change speed again each time you load the same game.
+Save Keyboard -> saves the currently programmed keys for the current game.
+This way you won't have to define controls again each time you load the same game.

 Save State -> saves the state of a game

-Full Screen [ON/OFF] -> activate/deactivate the full screen mode.
+Spectrum Screen or Full Screen -> activate/deactivate the full screen mode.

-Wait VSYNC [ON/OFF] -> activate/deactivate the vertical retrace syncronization.
-Show FPS [ON/OFF] -> show/hide the current frames per second.
+Show FPS [on/off] -> show/hide the current frames per second.

-Battery Icon [ON/OFF] (only on GP2X F100 model) -> show/hide the battery state icon (top right corner).
-In full screen mode,
-	the icon only appears when the level is low.
-In that case, the red led will always flash.
-POKE Manager-> shows the POKE menu (modification of spectrum memory values) Photo Mode [Enabled/Disabled] -> allows/disallows the hability to take screenshoots by pressing L+SELECT.
-The images will be
+POKE Manager-> shows the POKE menu (modification of spectrum memory values)

-	saved in /img/ directory.
-Sleep Mode-> Suspension mode that turn off the LCD and slows down the CPUs.
-Press L+SELECT to wake up.
-New +3 Disk (only appears while emulating the +3 model) -> Put a new formated +3 disc Use SIDE X for +3 Disk (only appears while emulating the +3 model) -> Side selector (for double side discs) Save +3 Disk (only appears while emulating the +3 model) -> Save the current disc in the directory /roms/spectrum/saves with a
+New +3 Disk (only appears while emulating the +3 model) -> Put a new formated +3 disc Use SIDE A for +3 Disk (only appears while emulating the +3 model) -> Side selector (for double side discs)

-	new name (if you write new data in the disc, use this to save).
+Save +3 Disk (only appears while emulating the +3 model) -> Save the current disc in the directory /roms/spectrum/saves with a new name (if you write new data in the disc, use this to save).

+Frame Skip [on/off] -> Enable/disable frameskip.

-FS [0/1], Contention [on/off] -> enable/disable frameskip and contended memory emulation.
-Each of the 4 available modes will
+Contention [on/off] -> Enable/disable contended memory emulation.

-	use a different CPU speed, that can be adjusted in case you want to reduce it to save battery or increase it because a certain program needs more power.
-To change the speed in a mode, select it and use the volume buttons.
-Emulation Speed [25 to 175]% -> Allows you to change the orginal Spectrum speed, which can be useful to vary the difficulty of
-	games or to observe a detail more slowly.
+Emulation Speed [25 to 175]% -> Allows you to change the orginal Spectrum speed, which can be useful to vary the difficulty of games or to observe a detail more slowly.
 While this option is selected, the volume buttons will vary this speed, not the CPU's.

-Sound Mute [OFF/High/Low] -> Allows reduction of sound gain, useful for the F200 GP2X model.
 Sound [OFF/Mono/Stereo Beeper/Stereo ABC AY/Stereo ALL] -> sets sound mode.

 Sound Rate [11025/22050/32000/44100] KHz -> sets the sound frecuency quality.

 Fast Loading [ON/OFF] -> enable/disable fast loading mode.

 Flash Loading [ON/OFF] -> enable/disable instant load of standard tape blocks.

 Edge Loading [ON/OFF] -> enable/disable edge detection mode that may accelerate non-standard tape blocks.

 Auto Tape Play/Stop [ON/OFF] -> enable/disable the tape autoplay/stop.

-Tape Browser -> Access the tape browser.
+Tape Browser -> access the tape browser.

 Exit from Game -> exit from the game to the game selection screen.

-Return to Game -> returns to the game (or press Y button).
+Return to Game -> returns to the game.

+Note:

+If you want to load a game in high compability mode, or just as original spectrum did, disable Fast & Flash & Edge loading.

+If you still have problems loading the game, remember to reset to 48k mode.

 Tape Browser
 ------------

-Entering this menu, if a tape is inserted, we'll see the blocks inside the tape, and current block will be marked
-	with an asterisk sign.
+Entering this menu, if a tape is inserted, we'll see the blocks inside the tape, and current block will be marked with an asterisk sign.

 Moving the joystick up and down we can select other blocks.
-Pressing A/X while the current block is selected we'll manually start or stop the tape.
-Pressing A/X while another block is selected, that block will become the current one.
+Pressing B while the current block is selected we'll manually start or stop the tape.
+Pressing B while another block is selected, that block will become the current one.

 START will allow us to load a differnt tape (or even a snapshot).
 With SELECT we'll exit the Tape Browser.

 POKE Manager
 ------------

 Entering in this menu, the .pok file of the game will be loaded (if it exists) and shows up to 5 poke options.
-You can edit them with A button and use them with X button.
+You can edit them with A button and use them with B button.
 On exit, the .pok file will be stored in /saves/ directory.

 POKE TITLE EDITOR:

 Poke's name editor, it allows up to 29 characters using the virtual keyboard.
-Pressing ENT in the virtual keyboard, you
-	access to value edition.
+Pressing ENT in the virtual keyboard, you access to value edition.

 POKE VALUE EDITOR:

-Poke's value editor, allows the edition up to 10 pokes which will be fixed by pushing X button in the Poke Manager.
+Poke's value editor, allows the edition up to 10 pokes which will be fixed by pushing B button in the Poke Manager.
 Addresses under 16384 are ignored.

 Game formats and use: